Conscription of yeshiva students

-The protest against conscription of yeshiva students was a mass rally held in Jerusalem on March 2, 2014.
-Its organizers called for a "million-man protest" against a proposed law overturning the exemption from military service for Haredi talmudical students and criminalizing those who refused to enlist in the Israel Defense Forces.
-From 300,000 to 600,000 people gathered in one of the largest protests in Israeli history.
+Conscription of yeshiva students refers to the conscription of Haredi yeshiva students in Israel.
+Since 1977, this community had been exempted from military duty or national service.
+In 2012, service became mandatory, with a penalty of imprisonment for up to five years for draft-dodgers, although that law had never been enforced until 2024, during the Gaza war and Israeli invasion of Lebanon.

 History

-The protest opposed Israeli military and civil conscription of Orthodox yeshiva students, who have been exempted from military conscription or national service since 1977.
-A petition led to a 1998 high-court ruling that the Minister of Defense Act was not intended to exempt the Orthodox community on such a large scale, and it was decided that the issue required new legislation from the Knesset.
+A petition led to a 1998 high-court ruling that the Minister of Defense Act was not intended to exempt the Haredi community on such a large scale, and new Knesset legislation was required.

-A public committee, headed by Justice Zvi Tal, was appointed after the 1999 Supreme Court decision.
-Its findings led to the 2002 deferment for yeshiva students (known as the Tal Ruling), regulating the deferral of yeshiva students with the rationale that their religious studies constitute national service.
+A public committee, known as the Tal Committee, headed by Justice Zvi Tal was appointed after the 1999 Supreme Court decision.
+Its findings led to the 2002 deferment for yeshiva students, regulating the deferral of Haredi yeshiva students, with the rationale that their religious studies constitute national service.
 The ruling, which provided a timeline of five years, was extended an additional five years in 2007.
 During the summer of 2012, the court ruled that the law was unjust and must expire.
-With its expiration IDF service is mandatory for all members of the Haredi community, with a penalty (imprisonment for up to five years) for those who refuse to enlist.
+With its expiration, IDF service became mandatory for all members of the Haredi community, with a penalty (imprisonment for up to five years) for those who refuse to enlist.
 However, the law is not enforced against members of the Haredi community by authority of the Defense Minister.

-After several unsuccessful attempts to draft a new law (such as the Plesner Committee), the Special Committee for the Equal Sharing of the Burden Bill (also known as the Shaked Committee after its chairwoman, Bayit Yehudi MK Ayelet Shaked) was formed.
-During its deliberations (ongoing at the time of the protest) the committee proposed a law establishing annual quotas for the drafting of yeshiva students for military or national service and calling for criminal sanctions against draft evaders if the quotas are not met by mid-2017.
+After unsuccessful attempts to draft a new law (such as the Plesner Committee), the Special Committee for the Equal Sharing of the Burden Bill (also known as the Shaked Committee after its chairwoman, Bayit Yehudi MK Ayelet Shaked) was formed.
+During its deliberations (ongoing at the time of the protest), the committee proposed a law establishing annual quotas for the drafting of yeshiva students for military or national service, and calling for criminal sanctions against draft evaders if the quotas are not met by mid-2017.
 The bill would mandate a gradual increase in recruitment levels of yeshiva students.
 Each year 1,800 promising students would be granted exemptions to continue their studies, and yeshiva students beyond draft age would be allowed to enter the workforce.

-Smaller protests against the conscription of Yeshvia students began around 2012 with the meeting of the Plesner committee.
-The first of such protests was held in Kikar HaShabbat in Jerusalem with thousands in attendance.
+Smaller protests against conscription of yeshiva students began around 2012 with the meeting of the Plesner committee.
+The first of such protests was held in Kikar HaShabbat in Jerusalem, with thousands in attendance.